-32.3.1.3 For a liquid with additional risk(s), the hazard group determined from Table 32.1 and the hazard group based on the severity of the additional risk(s) should be considered.
+32.3.1.3 For a liquid with additional hazard characteristics, the packing group determined from Table 32.1 and the packing group based on the severity of the additional hazard characteristics should be considered.
 In such cases, the table of precedence of hazard characteristics in Chapter 2.0, section 2.0.3 of the Model Regulations, should be used to determine the correct classification of the liquid.
-The hazard grouping indicating the highest degree of danger based on the different risks of a substance then becomes the packing group for the substance.
+The packing group indicating the highest degree of danger based on the different hazard characteritics of a substance then becomes the packing group for such a substance.

-Table 32.1: HAZARD GROUPING BASED ON FLAMMABILITY